My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Site search

-What you need to buy for the Internet to the country.
-Internet to the country house and to a private house in the Moscow region - unlimited tariffs and high speeds!
-How to choose the best way to connect to the Internet in the country: tips for unlimited
+What do you need to buy for internet at your dacha?
+Internet to a dacha and a private house in the Moscow region - unlimited tariffs and high speeds!
+How to choose the best way to connect the Internet at your dacha: tips on unlimited

-One way or another, but each modern man to some extent is Internet dependent.
-Until recently, access to the global network was necessary only at work in the office, then it was already impossible to do without it in a city apartment.
-Today the situation has changed - the Internet is needed everywhere, including in places of recreation, outside the city, in summer cottages.
-For those who want to visit their favorite social networks, watch movies online in a country house, we will consider how to make the Internet in the country.
-To do this, there are five of the best options that provide quick access to the World Wide Web.
+One way or another, but everyone modern man To some extent he is an Internet addict.
+Until recently, access to the Global Network was necessary only at work in the office, but then it was no longer possible to live without it in a city apartment.
+Today the situation has changed - the Internet is needed everywhere, including in vacation spots, outside the city, and in dachas.
+For those who want to visit their favorite social networks and watch movies online in a country house, we will look at how to make Internet access in a country house.
+For this, there are five of the best options that provide quick access to the World Wide Web.

-And if in urban areas the issues of connecting to the Internet are resolved with almost one call to the nearest provider, then in suburban villages everything is a little more complicated.
+And if in urban conditions issues of connecting to the Internet are resolved almost with one call to the nearest provider, then in suburban villages everything is a little more complicated.
 The way out is often found in very non-trivial ways.
-We will consider in detail how to conduct the Internet to the country.
+We will take a detailed look at how to install Internet at your dacha.

-This is the first, most familiar and familiar way to connect to the Internet to every city dweller.
-But the possibilities of its implementation in a holiday village are reduced to almost zero.
-Naturally, if the house is located in a prestigious area, then there is a high probability that the developer has already brought a fiber-optic line to the village and the question of how to make the Internet in the country will be quickly resolved.
-If the dacha is not on Rublyovka, then it will be very expensive to run a cable to the village.
+This is the first, most familiar and familiar way to every city dweller to connect to the Internet.
+But the possibilities of implementing it in a holiday village are reduced to almost zero.
+Naturally, if the house is located in a prestigious area, then there is a high probability that the developer has already installed a fiber optic line in the village and the question of how to install Internet in the country will be quickly resolved.
+If the dacha is not on Rublyovka, then running a cable to the village will be very expensive.

-A good and relatively inexpensive solution would be to use an ordinary copper telephone cable.
-In large settlements, the technical possibilities for this exist.
-Even 120 km from large cities, villages and towns have telephone lines that are connected to the nearest exchange.
-If the wire goes to the nearest pole, but does not go anywhere else, this is also not a problem.
-For two thousand rubles, special people will connect it to the right place.
+A good and relatively inexpensive solution to the problem would be to use an ordinary copper telephone cable.
+In large villages the technical capabilities for this exist.
+Even 120 km from large cities in villages and towns there are telephone lines that are connected to the nearest telephone exchange.
+If the wire goes to the nearest pole, but does not go anywhere further, this is also not a problem.
+For two thousand rubles, special people will connect it where you need it.

-But you should not rejoice ahead of time, even if you found a house in the house.
-Not always in summer cottages there are automatic telephone exchanges that have the necessary ADSL complex.
-If there is no equipment, then it remains only to return to the 90s and get a dial-up modem from the old chest.
+But you shouldn’t rejoice ahead of time, even if you found one in your house.
+Not always in holiday villages there are PBXs that have the necessary ADSL complex.
+If you don’t have the equipment, then all you have to do is go back to the 90s and get a dial-up modem out of your old chest.
 In villages located close to large regional centers, you can get an unlimited channel with an acceptable speed.
-And it will be inexpensive Internet at the dacha - the cost can reach several hundred rubles a month.
+And this will be inexpensive Internet for the dacha - the cost can reach several hundred rubles per month.

-Among the advantages of this option in the case of a fiber optic channel - high speeds, stable connection, reasonable prices.
+Among the advantages of this option in the case of a fiber optic channel are: high speeds, stable connection, affordable prices.

-Among the shortcomings are the need to make a year-round subscription fee, a low probability of having a technical capability.
-In case of damage to the line or channel - low speed of recovery and repair.
+Disadvantages include the need to pay a year-round subscription fee and the low probability of availability of technical capabilities.
+In case of damage to a line or channel, the speed of restoration and repair is low.

 WiFi

-In these networks, among other services, there is also wireless Internet.
-It is enough to bring a laptop, tablet, smartphone - anything with you from the city to the dacha.
-Prices for services may be different and depend on a specific point on the map.
-But on average, the cost is kept at the level of 500 to 1 thousand rubles.
-Providers can limit the speed and traffic.
+These networks provide, among other services, wireless Internet.
+To the dacha, all you need to do is bring a laptop, tablet, smartphone - whatever you like - from the city.
+Prices for services may vary and depend on the specific point on the map.
+But on average the cost is kept at the level of 500 to 1 thousand rubles.
+Providers may limit speed and traffic.

 Any modern gadget supports Wi-Fi, so no additional devices are needed.
-An old desktop PC or multiple users may need an adapter or router.
+For an older desktop PC or for multiple users, you may need an adapter or router.

 The advantage of this method is that there is no need for any additional equipment.

-Among the disadvantages of wireless Internet in the country is the ability to work with only one device at a time.
-You cannot use two devices at the same time.
+Among the disadvantages of wireless Internet at the dacha is the ability to work with only one device at a time.
+You won't be able to use two devices at the same time.

 WiMAX

-There are many providers in the Moscow Region that provide wireless fixed radio access to the Internet.
+In the Moscow region there are a lot of providers that provide wireless fixed radio access to the Internet.
 Unfortunately, in most regions the situation with this service is worse.
-But if you seek, you can find.
+But if you look, you can find it.

 An antenna is mounted on the roof of the country house.
 Its dimensions resemble a standard terrestrial television antenna.
-There is a specially designed modem in the house, to which you can connect a router or a computer.
+There is a specially designed modem in the house to which you can connect a router or computer.

-Such wireless access over a radio channel makes it possible to organize a symmetrical channel, the data transfer rate in which will reach 10 or more Mbps.
-Often, many providers offer summer residents inexpensive Internet to the country, while traffic is not limited.
-Only the speed is limited.
+Such wireless access over a radio channel makes it possible to organize a symmetrical channel, the data transmission speed of which will reach 10 or more Mbit/s.
+Often, many providers offer summer residents inexpensive Internet at their dacha, and the traffic is not limited.
+Only speed is limited.

-It would seem that a solution has been found, but there are significant limitations here.
-Yes, a set necessary equipment, which users do not buy, but rent for a long time, while paying its price in the “connection cost” format, will cost 15 thousand rubles and more.
-This is provided if you need a fast country Internet.
+It would seem that a solution has been found, but there are significant limitations.
+Yes, a set necessary equipment, which users do not buy, but rent for a long time, paying its price in the “connection cost” format, will cost 15 thousand rubles and more.
+This is provided if you need fast country Internet.

 The second problem is range.
-In order for the complex to work properly, it is necessary to create a direct line of sight from the base station to the antenna on the roof.
-The base station is located in the district center.
-So, in a particular village there may simply be no technical possibilities for connecting such an Internet.
+In order for the complex to operate normally, it is necessary to create direct visibility from the base station to the antenna on the roof.
+The base station is located in the regional center.
+So, in a particular village there may simply not be the technical capabilities to connect such an Internet.

 Also, WiMAX is quite expensive.
-For example, the size of the subscription fee from the Infoset provider will be from 12,000 r / m for unlimited access at a speed of 5 Mbps.
-Cheap and affordable country Internet based on this technology at a speed of 1 Mbps will cost 3,300 rubles.
-Provider "Credo-Telecom" offers Internet from 600 rubles per month.
+For example, the monthly fee from the Infoset provider will be from 12,000 rubles/m for unlimited access with a speed of 5 Mbit/s.
+Cheap and accessible country Internet based on this technology with a speed of 1 Mbit/sec will cost 3,300 rubles.
+The provider “Credo-Telecom” offers Internet from 600 rubles per month.
 Speed - only 512 Kbps.
 20 Mbit will cost from 6 thousand rubles.

-Most other providers offer a completely opaque pricing system - they promise in the contract that there will be an individual approach to each situation.
+Most other providers offer a completely opaque pricing system - the contract promises that there will be an individual approach to each situation.
 And it seems that this approach is somehow correlated with the size of the dacha.

-Among the advantages of WiMAX are stability, good unlimited access to the Internet without any traffic count.
-But the disadvantages are too expensive tariff and limited coverage.
+Among the advantages of WiMAX are stability, good unlimited access to the Internet without any traffic metering.
+But the disadvantages are that the tariff is too expensive and limited coverage.

 The main advantage of this method is complete independence from the presence of any infrastructure.
-You can make such an Internet anywhere - even on a distant farm in the deepest forest with the nearest settlement several hundred kilometers away.
+You can create such an Internet anywhere - even on a remote farm in the deepest forest with the nearest settlement several hundred kilometers away.

-Satellite Internet to the cottage can be both one-sided and two-sided.
+Satellite Internet to the dacha can be either one-sided or two-sided.
 The first system is now considered obsolete.
-It was relevant several years ago, when its operation gave cost advantages.
-In rare cases, such a connection is still relevant now, if an inexpensive channel is available along with satellite.
+It was relevant several years ago, when its operation provided cost advantages.
+In rare cases, such a connection is still relevant today, if an inexpensive channel is available along with satellite.

 Features of one-way satellite Internet

 The principle is very simple.
-The direct channel, through which the subscriber receives data, is implemented through the Reverse channel, through which requests go, through terrestrial networks.
-It can be cellular networks or wired.
+The forward channel through which the subscriber receives data is implemented through the Reverse channel through which requests are sent through terrestrial networks.
+These can be cellular networks or wired.

-The advantage is that the Internet equipment to the dacha according to this scheme will come out cheaper - there is no need to create a reverse channel to the satellite.
+The advantage is that Internet equipment for a dacha using this scheme will be cheaper - there is no need to create a return channel to the satellite.
 There is only a receiver, no transmitter.

-This is a completely self-contained system that eliminates the need to think about where to get a terrestrial connection.
-Such two-way connections have already become affordable - the price for the complex is comparable to the cost of an average smartphone.
-The kit can be installed for some 20 thousand rubles.
-The exact price depends on which satellite the work will be carried out with.
+This is a completely self-contained system that eliminates the need to think about where to get a landline connection.
+Such two-way connections have already become available - the price for the complex is comparable to the cost of an average smartphone.
+The kit can be installed for about 20 thousand rubles.
+The exact price depends on which satellite will be used.

-The average speed is from 4 to 6 Mbps with direct links.
-In the reverse - 0.5-2 Mbps.
-It is impossible to get a higher speed due to technological limitations.
+The average speed is from 4 to 6 Mbit/s with direct channels.
+In the opposite direction - 0.5-2 Mbit/s.
+It is not possible to obtain a higher speed due to technological limitations.

 But you have to pay for autonomy.
 Satellite access operators often practice different forms of payment for consumed megabytes.
-Traffic in the required amount is bought immediately up to one ruble per megabyte, or packages are purchased, where the price of one megabyte, depending on certain volumes, will be up to 50 kopecks.
+Traffic in the required volume is purchased immediately up to one ruble per megabyte, or packages are purchased where the price of one megabyte, depending on certain volumes, will be up to 50 kopecks.

 There are also so-called conditionally unlimited tariff plans.
-Allergo Sky for 8 thousand rubles offers up to two megabits per second and 1600 megabytes every day.
-If we consider other providers, then such a pleasure will still cost at least several thousand every month.
+The Allergo Sky company offers up to two megabits per second and 1600 megabytes every day for 8 thousand rubles.
+If we consider other providers, such pleasure will still cost at least several thousand every month.

 There are also cheaper rates.
-However, there providers introduce serious restrictions.
+However, providers there impose serious restrictions.
 For example, you can only download HTML pages.
-You won’t be able to watch your favorite bloggers on YouTube, and you won’t be able to listen to the new track on social networks either.
-But for using e-mail and reading the news, this is fine.
-As an example - "Social" tariff plan from "Rainbow-Internet".
-Some tariffs may include Internet and television to the cottage via satellite.
+You won’t be able to watch your favorite bloggers on YouTube, and you won’t be able to listen to a new track on social networks either.
+But for using email and reading news it's fine.
+As an example, take the “Social” tariff plan from “Rainbow-Internet”.
+Some tariffs may include Internet and satellite television to the dacha.

 Mobile Internet

-This method of access has recently become much more accessible and is the most popular.
-In the networks of mobile operators of the third generation that support 3G, it is already possible to receive information at a speed of 10 to 15 megabits.
-On a 4G network, you can count on 30-40 Mbps, depending on the quality of the signal.
+This access method has recently become much more accessible and is the most popular.
+In the networks of third generation mobile operators that support 3G, it is already possible to receive information at speeds of 10 to 15 megabits.
+On a 4G network you can count on 30-40 Mbit, depending on the signal quality.

-However, which mobile Internet to choose for the dacha (or rather, which specifications connections)?
-It depends on where the cottage is located.
-With the approach to cities and federal highways, there are more chances to get high-quality coverage with networks of the third and fourth generations.
-In various remote areas, you can only rely on GPRS at a speed of 10-20 Kbps.
-It doesn't fit at all.
-Impossible at this speed download elementary Google search page.
+However, which mobile Internet to choose for your dacha (or rather, which specifications connections)?
+It depends on where the dacha is located.
+As you get closer to cities and federal highways, there is a greater chance of getting high-quality coverage with third- and fourth-generation networks.
+In various remote areas you can only rely on GPRS with a speed of 10-20 Kbps.
+This is no good at all.
+It's impossible at this speed loading is easy Google search page.

-However, various operators cellular communication are constantly evolving - coverage is improving, available speeds are increasing.
-And if the Internet did not catch before, then it is quite possible that now there is both coverage and speed.
+However, various operators cellular communication constantly evolving - coverage is improving, available speeds are increasing.
+And if you couldn’t connect to the Internet before, then it is quite possible that now there is both coverage and speed.

 About choosing an operator

-In such a problem as making the Internet in the country, it is recommended to choose operators not according to tariff plans, but according to the real opportunities that the provider provides.
-This is easy to check - just take a few SIM cards with you to the country house and test them one by one.
+In such a problem as how to install Internet at a dacha, it is recommended to choose operators not according to tariff plans, but according to the real opportunities that the provider provides.
+This is easy to check - just take several SIM cards with you to the dacha and test them one by one.
 You also need to remember that the mobile operator sells an encrypted modem.

 The easiest way to distribute the Internet to other devices is from a smartphone via wireless networks.
-Operators now allow you to enable a modem option on any tariff plan and do not prohibit distribution.
+Operators now allow the modem option to be enabled on any tariff plan and do not prohibit distribution.
 This function is supported by any smartphone.
-You can buy this for a small amount and constantly keep it on charge.
+You can purchase this for a small amount and keep it constantly charged.

 USB modems are good for their availability and low prices.
-But they are encrypted and can only connect to a PC or laptop.
+But they are encrypted and can only be connected to a PC or laptop.
 To connect other devices, you need to distribute the Internet via Wi-Fi.
 There are problems due to a weak signal.
-But not everyone knows how to strengthen the Internet signal in the country.
-You can use a remote antenna, and then the Internet will be enough for everyone.
-It is attached to the highest point of the roof.
-An important condition for its work is the absence of obstacles in the form of trees or other, higher houses.
-This is the only way to really amplify the signal.
+But not everyone knows how to strengthen the Internet signal at their dacha.
+You can use a remote antenna, and then there will be enough Internet for everyone.
+It is mounted on the highest point of the roof.
+An important condition for its operation is the absence of obstacles in the form of trees or other, taller buildings.
+This is the only way to truly strengthen the signal.

 An alternative solution is a 3G modem/router.
-They can be very different - plugged into a power outlet, connected via USB.
-The cost of such equipment is not more than 5 thousand rubles.
+They can be very different - they can be plugged into a power outlet or connected via USB.
+The cost of such equipment does not exceed 5 thousand rubles.
 The second option is a regular stationary router with the ability to connect a USB modem.

-Such a solution has a lot of advantages, and most importantly - these are low prices for equipment, the ability to deploy a full-fledged network.
-This is the most affordable way how to make the Internet in the country.
+There are a lot of advantages to such a solution, and the most important thing is low prices for equipment and the ability to deploy a full-fledged network.
+This is the most affordable way how to make internet at your dacha.

-If no mobile operator can provide a signal of adequate quality, then this problem can be solved.
-The operators themselves tell how to strengthen the Internet signal in the country.
+If no cellular operator can provide a signal of adequate quality, then this problem can be solved.
+The operators themselves tell us how to strengthen the Internet signal at the dacha.
 It is enough to use special amplifiers or reflectors.

 What to choose?

-So, we need the Internet to the country.
+So, we need Internet at the dacha.
 What to choose?
-The most relevant solution is still the mobile Internet.
-The possibilities of modern cellular networks allow a lot.
-This is high speed, unlimited access, the minimum cost of equipment.
-But you don't need to buy minimum tariffs.
+The most current solution is still the mobile Internet.
+The capabilities of modern cellular networks allow a lot.
+This is high speed, unlimited access, minimal equipment cost.
+But there is no need to buy minimum tariffs.
 They are for those who are going to work in the country or will not often go to the computer.
-For everyone else, you need at least 2 GB per day or more.
+For all others, you need at least 2 GB per day or more.

-That's all the ways of how to spend the Internet in the country.
-Many of them are no longer relevant, but they are, and in some cases this is the only way out for Internet addicts and outdoor enthusiasts.
+That's all the ways to use the Internet at your dacha.
+Many of them are no longer relevant, but they exist, and in some cases this is the only way out of the situation for Internet addicts and lovers of working outdoors.

 Conclusion

-Now you can spend the Internet everywhere, including in the holiday village.
-But outside the city it is better to take a break from all the fuss.
-After all, that’s why she’s a summer house, to sit with a fishing rod by the lake, ride a bike in the area, surf the local mud in an off-road vehicle.
-Sometimes you need to surf the Internet in the country.
-What to choose to connect?
-What suits the money and technical capabilities.
+You can now connect to the Internet everywhere, including in a holiday village.
+But outside the city it’s better to take a break from all the hustle and bustle.
+After all, that’s why it’s a dacha—to sit with a fishing rod by the lake, ride a bike in the area, and plow through the local mud on an SUV.
+Sometimes you need to surf the Internet at the dacha.
+What to choose for connection?
+Whatever suits the money and technical capabilities.

 Looking around, I notice that lately most people cannot do without the Internet.
-This applies even to the older generation of summer residents.
+This applies even to older generation summer residents.

 Indeed, instant access to huge amounts of various information and various services is convenient, and you quickly get used to it.
-Therefore, today we will talk about how to provide high-quality access to the Internet in the country.
+Therefore, today we’ll talk about how to provide high-quality Internet access at your dacha.

 Considering that many dachas are located far from the city, and sometimes even from any civilization (infrastructure), the main conversation will be about communication channels.

-Our task is to connect your site with the nearest Internet access point using some available communication channel.
-And such channels can be roughly divided into two large groups:
+Our task is to connect your site with the nearest Internet access point using some kind of available channel communications And such channels can be roughly divided into two large groups:

 • wired communication channels